 The Garden State was up and running quickly.
 Retail sportsbooks began opening their doors the following month with the online rollout following as the summer moved along.
 Fast-forward to today, and New Jersey sports betting is a thriving market with several retail and online options for consumers.

 While NJ was first to market, it was certainly not alone in moving forward with sports betting.
 Neighboring Pennsylvania has followed a similar path and went live in the Fall of 2019.
-Indiana and West Virginia have also since come online as has New Hampshire.
+Indiana, Colorado and West Virginia have also since come online, as has New Hampshire.

 NFL betting can seem intimidating at first, but it suddenly doesn’t seem so daunting once you get a handle on the basics.
 Let’s walk through it all in full detail, starting with where to place a bet.